 Our herd is officially called the 'FoxDog Stampede'.
 We started with goats back in 2003, obtaining 5 young goats as brush eaters.
 We soon realized that our goats made excellent milkers and switched over to milk production.
 We now have a steady herd of approx. 25 goats, with more arriving during the kidding season.
 If you are interested in purchasing a great little milk goat, or a good pet, companion or brush eater, check out our goat webpages and get in touch with us.

 Rikke started FoxDog Farm by herself back in 1994.
 She labored alone for 6 years until Randy joined her.
 She is a bit of a erudite dabbler, being educated in several disparate fields.
 She obtained a Bachelor's degree in General Engineering and Sub-Atomic Particle Physics, then moved on to a Masters in Archaeology and eventually a PhD in Anthropology.
 She has authored a book on the archaeology of the Roman Army in Britain.
 She's a computer programmer and an expert in the Linux operating system.
 She's currently studying History, Costuming, Farming and Cheesemaking as well as the archaeology of the Roman Army.
-She is working on an upcoming paper about using computers to analyze the distribution of finds across Roman military sites, and has spent the last year working on a small section for the soon to be released excavation report on the Roman fort at Bearsden, Scotland.
+She is working on an upcoming paper about using computers to analyze the distribution of finds across Roman military sites, and spent 2015/16 working on a small section for the excavation report on the Roman fort at Bearsden, Scotland.
 Rikke adores her animals, and loves working on the farm.
-She takes great pride that her little dream farm is able to feed many people and loves having students and children out to the farm.
+She takes great pride that her little dream farm was able to feed many people for almost 10 years before she had to scale back on the farming!

 Randy grew up in rural Pennsylvania and, after working on dairies and other kinds of farms, decided he wanted nothing to do with farming.
 He joined the Army right out of High School and served 11 and a half years in various places around the world, including Korea, before moving into the Reserves.
 After his discharge he worked in several different fields, including kitchen finishing, factory work, and internet services.
 For several years he was part-owner and manager of an Internet Cafe in Boise, Idaho.
 When he met Rikke, his good intentions about staying away from farming faded.
 He is now the main muscle behind FoxDog Farm and an enthusiastic promoter of the farm.
 Randy has taken the art of barbeque to new heights and become a very good cook.
+His current passion is baking, specifically bread baking (although he makes great pastries and cakes).
+Ask him about making sour dough bread.
+He's an expert!
 One of his dreams is to built an outdoor kitchen, complete with open fire, bbq, bread/baking oven, etc.

 In 1995, when Rikke first moved to and built the farm, her only companion was a Finnish Spitz named Reyna.
 Reyna, who died in November 2009, almost 15 years of age, was the inspiration for the name of the farm.
 When she was a puppy she looked like a fox.
 In fact, when she and Rikke would go for walks, people would come up to Rikke and ask her about the fox she had on a leash.
 Because she was so distinctive looking, and because people driving by noticed the beautiful dog running in the fields, Rikke named the farm after her.